hphilpotts/Forage-Project-3-General-Assembly-SEI-66/readme.md

 - Uploaded images are lost (and therefore `<img src=''/>` links break) after <24 hours: this is due to Heroku's ephemeral filesystem.
 - 'Dark Mode' not yet working.
-- 'Not got an account?' message does not show up well against homepage background.
+- 'Not got an account?' message does not show up well against the homepage background.

 ## Future Improvements: